mlaves/mlaves.github.io/_posts/2018-03-29-learning-inv-kin.markdown

 ## The network's architecture

 ![ff net]({{ "/assets/ff_net.svg" | absolute_url }} "Feed Forward Network")\\
-*Fig. 1: The network's architecture to learn inverse kinematics.*
+*Fig. 1: The network's architecture for learning inverse kinematics.*

 A simple fully connected network with one hidden layer and 128 units is used to produce joint coordinates $\mathbf{y}$ in joint space, given the tool center point's position $\mathbf{x}$ in cartesian space.